Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 Asian stock markets, which had been roiled by the attack, pared some of their losses after the tweets from Trump and Zarif.
 U.S. crude prices also retreated after surging almost 5% on worries any conflict could cut oil supplies.

-The U.S. Federal Aviation Administration said it would ban U.S. carriers from operating in the airspace over Iraq, Iran, the Gulf and the Gulf of Oman.
-Singapore Airlines had already diverted all flight routes from Iranian airspace.
+The U.S. Federal Aviation Administration said it would ban U.S. carriers from operating in the airspace over Iraq, Iran, the Gulf and the Gulf of Oman and several Asian carriers said there were avoiding flying over the region.

+In an apparently unrelated incident, a Ukrainian airliner with at least 170 people on board crashed on Wednesday due to technical problems soon after taking off from Tehran’s Imam Khomeini airport, Iran’s official news agency IRNA reported.

 Democrats in the U.S. Congress and some of the party’s presidential contenders warned about the escalating conflict.

-“Closely monitoring the situation following bombings targeting U.S. troops in Iraq,” U.S. House of Representatives Speaker Nancy Pelosi said on Twitter.
 “We must ensure the safety of our service members, including ending needless provocations from the Administration and demanding that Iran cease its violence.
-America & world cannot afford war.”
+America & world cannot afford war,” U.S. House of Representatives Speaker Nancy Pelosi said on Twitter.

 Soleimani, a pivotal figure in orchestrating Iran’s long-standing campaign to drive U.S. forces out of Iraq, was also responsible for building up Tehran’s network of proxy armies across the Middle East.